-This last year (2019), I began to figure out that some of the exercises I was being proactive in doing were doing more harm than good.
+This last year (2019), I began to figure out (due to instability in flexion and extension) that some of the exercises I was being proactive in doing were doing more harm than good.
 I got a new Medicare Advantage plan and requested Home Health Physical Therapy to teach me how to do the correct exercises.

 I was right.
 I was told NO TWISTING OR SHEARING.
 This cut out a chunk of exercises I had been doing.